 - Open surgical biopsy

-- Imaging tests including x-rays, sonograms, CT scans, echocardiograms, PET (positron emission tomography) scan, and MRIs
+- Imaging tests, including x-rays, sonograms, CT scans, echocardiograms, PET (positron emission tomography) scans, and MRIs

 - Pulmonary function test

 Mesothelioma doctors may recommend routine imaging tests, including CT (computed tomography) scans and chest x-rays, for individuals with a history of asbestos exposure.
 The test may reveal changes and lung tissue that could indicate early-stage lung cancer or mesothelioma.

 - Mesothelioma statistics maintained by the American Cancer Society reveal that more than 45,000 people died from malignant mesothelioma in the United States between 1999 and 2015.
 Men accounted for approximately 80% of mesothelioma deaths during that time.